mk-fg/git-nerps/README.rst

     "git rm -rf --cached --ignore-unmatch $files" some-other-branch ...

-  % rm -rf .git/refs/original/
-  % git reflog expire --expire-unreachable=now --all
-  % git gc --aggressive --prune=now
+All combinations of branches and files should be processed by ``git filter-branch`` above, including any branches that are currently present on remotes only (i.e. pull/filter/push -f all these as well)!

+But note that local ".git" dir will still contain these files in various caches and refs (think reflog).

+While it's possible to purge at least some of these with "git reflog expire" and "git gc" and some "rm -rf" commands, there is no guarantee that something won't remain (e.g. --textconv cache, unlinked file in objects, etc).

+To get clean .git directory, cloning it anew from local or remote repo copy should work.

-Pushing rebase result (even without cleaning-up local ".git" dir) to a *bare* remote repo (no local copy, as e.g. gitolite creates these) should get rid of the file(s) there as well (or maybe with an extra "git gc" command), as those don't keep reflog history by default.
+Pushing rebase result to a *bare* remote repo (no local copy, as e.g. gitolite creates these) might get rid of the file(s) there as well (or maybe with an extra ``git gc --aggressive --prune=now`` command), as those don't keep reflog history by default, but be sure to check for extra branches there and it can still be unreliable and a subject to change.

-Note that all combinations of branches and files should be processed by ``git filter-branch`` above, including any branches that are currently present on remotes only (i.e. pull/filter/push all these as well)!

-If it is really sensitive data though, I'd suggest exporting *new* git history (e.g. via "git fast-export"), making sure data is not there (simple grep should do it), and re-initializing both local and remote repos from that.
+One way to check for leftover secrets in the filtered/cloned repo branches can be exporting it via "git fast-export", making sure data is not there (simple grep should do it), and re-initializing both local and remote repos from that.

-This should ensure that there's no other data in the new ".git" dir but what's in that fast-export dump, without relying on git internals like reflog and gc behavior (which commands above do), which can and do change over time.

-It might also be necessary to find all cloned copies and purging those, so that ".git" there is clean and there's no chance that branch with secrets will be pushed back to remote from there.

 Encrypt/decrypt local file